 When employee onboarding is well-structured, 58 percent of employees are more likely to still be with the organization after three years.
-One of the most efficient ways to ensure that each new employee is getting the information they need is to utilize video in the onboarding process.
+Utilizing video training is one of the most efficient ways to ensure that each new employee is getting the information they need to thrive in their new setting.

 Here are just a few of the reasons why video should be part of your employee onboarding best practices.